Inhalte werden geladen ...

 The large lock mounted in the top drawer also locks the bottom drawer.

-It is impressive to see that this round panel, made entirely by hand, has not warped a bit over the course of more than two centuries and still runs absolutely cleanly and smoothly in the guide provided for it.
+It is impressive to see that this round top, made entirely by hand, has not warped a bit over the course of more than two centuries and still runs absolutely cleanly and smoothly in the guide provided for it.
 Respect for this craftsmanship!

 The simple work area consists of the solid softwood top and four lockable cherry veneered drawers.